How Much Does It Cost to Build a Wood Epoxy Table? Here’s Our Process

 Type of Wood

 There are some live edge slabs of wood that cost more than other types.
 Some of the more expensive types of live edge slabs of wood that you can purchase include white oak, cherry, maple, and walnut.
 Some of the cheaper types of wood include pine-oak, red oak, hickory, sycamore, and ash.
+Here's an example of one of our walnut-based tables:

 When you buy live edge slabs, you’ll generally pay per board foot based on the rough cut of the live edge wood slab size.
 Then we charge a flat rate for the time it takes to hand sand and flatten the live edge slab.
 This flat rate is built into the final price of the table.